qazxcdswe123/search-obsidian-in-google/README.md

 5. Set the port number, authentication token, and the vault name in the Chrome extension.

 - Hint: you can **click the search result** to open the file in Obsidian!
 This requires you to set the vault name in the Chrome extension.
 It is recommended to check `Always allow www.google.com to open links of this type in the associated app` in the popup window.
+- Note that `Local Rest API` plugin is not required.

 ### Configuration
 - Obsidian Plugin